Crypto Spot vs Crypto CFD Guide

 This post is also available in: Português

-What are crypto CFDs?
+What is crypto CFD?

 Leverage in Crypto CFDs